-- Renal function should be maintained by high fluid intake.
+- Renal function should be maintained by adequate fluid intake.

 - Patients should be careful in use of nephrotoxic medications including aminoglycosides, RAS-inhibitors and NSAIDs.

 Destruction of bone tissue associated with tumor growth can lead to elevated calcium levels in the blood.

 Hypercalcemia, symptomatic or asymptomatic, occurs in up to 30% of multiple myeloma patients and usually when the disease is active (new or progressing).
-Immediate diagnosis and treatment are very important.
+Quick diagnosis and treatment are very important.
 Symptoms which may indicate hypercalcemia are nausea/vomiting, constipation, thirst, polyuria, depression, and coma.